gllrmzndm/Installing_Linux_on_ThinkPad_E585/README.md

 # Installing Linux on ThinkPad E585
-Descriptive guide for Installing GNU/Linux on your Lenovo Thinkpad E585.
+Descriptive guide for Installing Linux on your Lenovo Thinkpad E585.

 Thanks to: